SFI Research Centre in Applied Geosciences (iCRAG)

 We develop innovative science and technologies to better understand the Earth’s past, present, and future and how people are connected to it.

 We drive research in areas that are critical to society and the economy, including:

 - Sustainable discovery of energy resources and raw materials required for decarbonisation.

 - Securing and protecting groundwater and marine resources.

 - Protecting society from Earth’s hazards such as flooding and landslides.

-iCRAG, the SFI Research Centre for Applied Geosciences, is Ireland’s national geoscience research centre supported by Science Foundation Ireland, the European Regional Development Fund, Geological Survey Ireland and industry partners.
+iCRAG, the world leading SFI Research Centre in applied geosciences hosted by UCD, comprises 150 researchers across eight universities and institutions. iCRAG is supported by Science Foundation Ireland, the European Regional Development Fund, Geological Survey Ireland and industry partners.

 - Raw materials – mineral/aggregate geoscience

 - Groundwater – hydrogeology/hydrology

 - Geochemistry, geophysics, 3D geological modelling, and public perception and understanding